Wrexham: Ryan Reynolds fulfils fan Jay Fear's dying wish

 Reynolds had pledged to arrange their meeting after hearing about Mr Fear's dying wish to see the Wrexham team and meet him.

-"They always say you should never met your idol and this guy is definitely an exception to that," Mr Fear told BBC 5 Live's Sunday Breakfast.
+"They always say you should never meet your idol and this guy is definitely an exception to that," Mr Fear told BBC 5 Live's Sunday Breakfast.

+The charity Bucket List Wishes helped arrange the meeting, and it said: "This wish is the hardest, took the most amount of volunteer hours and cost the most in almost ten years of us granting wishes."

 Mr Fear had become a fan of Wrexham after watching the Disney+ documentary Welcome to Wrexham, which has charted the takeover of the club by Reynolds and fellow actor Rob McElhenney.